Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 - **Note: If Rufus asks you to select the mode that you wish to use to write the image, select "Write in ISO image mode".**
 - Once the process has completed you will have your installation flash drive ready.

-## Investigation 2: Install Your host Debian 12 system onto your external SSD (debhost)
+## Investigation 2: Install Your host Ubuntu system onto your external SSD (ubuhost)

 **Note:** From this step onward, you will be completing these tasks on the Seneca Lab computer.
 It is highly recommended that you complete this in the first lab class of the semester.